LLM360/Analysis360/CONTRIBUTING.md

 # Request a Feature

 For any feature request, submit an issue with [Feature Request] in the title.
-As part of the issue, describe why this would be beneficial for the toolbox and give an example use case of how the feature would be used.
+As part of the issue, describe why this would be beneficial for the repo and give an example use case of how the feature would be used.

 # Maintainers